-Popular designation (also Super Tuscans or Vini da tavola eccellenti = excellent table wines) for excellent Italian table wines from Tuscany, often questioning the narrow DOC limits criticised by these producers.
-This means that these wines are vinified with other grape varieties contrary to the DOC regulations.
+Popular designation (also Super Tuscans or Vini da tavola eccellenti = excellent table wines) for excellent Italian table wines from Tuscany, which often challenge the narrow DOC boundaries criticised by these producers.
+This means that these wines are vinified with other grape varieties, contrary to the DOC regulations.
 Some of them even surpass DOCG wines in terms of quality.
-In 1992, the Italian Minister of Agriculture Giovanni Goria (1943-1994) introduced the IGT (Indicazione Geografica Tipica) denomination for country wines in the framework of the Goria law subsequently named after him.
-This made it possible, as in France, Spain and Germany, to market excellent table wines with controlled origin.
+The Italian Minister of Agriculture Giovanni Goria (1943-1994) introduced the IGT (Indicazione Geografica Tipica) designation in 1992 as part of the Goria Law, which was subsequently named after him.
+This made it possible, as it had been for a long time in France, Spain or Germany, to market excellent table wines with a controlled origin.
 A first attempt in this direction had already been made in Tuscany in the 1980s with the Capitolare classification.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen